markusberg/node-cache/README.md

 - `checkperiod`: _(default: `600`)_ The period in seconds, as a number, used for the automatic delete check interval.
   `0` = no periodic check.
 - `useClones`: _(default: `true`)_ en/disable cloning of variables.
 If `true` you'll get a copy of the cached variable.
 If `false` you'll save and get just the reference.
-  **Note:** - `true` is recommended if you want **simplicity**, because it'll behave like a server-based cache (it caches copies of plain data). - `false` is recommended if you want to achieve **performance** or save mutable objects or other complex types with mutability involved and wanted, because it'll only store references of your data. - _Here's a [simple code example](https://runkit.com/mpneuried/useclones-example-83) showing the different behavior_
+  **Note:** - `true` is recommended if you want **simplicity**, because it'll behave like a server-based cache (it caches copies of plain data). - `false` is recommended if you want to achieve **performance** or save mutable objects or other complex types with mutability involved and wanted, because it'll only store references of your data.
 - `deleteOnExpire`: _(default: `true`)_ whether variables will be deleted automatically when they expire.
   If `true` the variable will be deleted.
 If `false` the variable will remain.
 You are encouraged to handle the variable upon the event `expired` by yourself.
-- `enableLegacyCallbacks`: _(default: `false`)_ re-enables the usage of callbacks instead of sync functions.
-Adds an additional `cb` argument to each function which resolves to `(err, result)`. will be removed in node-cache v6.x.
 - `maxKeys`: _(default: `-1`)_ specifies a maximum amount of keys that can be stored in the cache.
 If a new item is set and the cache is full, an error is thrown and the key will not be saved in the cache. -1 disables the key limit.

 ```TypeScript